Find Grad Schools

 7 Yearly Graduations

 Old Dominion University is the 9th most popular school in the nation for students seeking a master's degree in chemical & physical oceanography.
 Each year, around 24,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,590 per year, while in-state graduate students, on average, pay $11,016 per year.
+The average in-state tuition for full-time undergraduates is $7,239 per year, while in-state graduate students, on average, pay $10,519 per year.
 During the most recent year for which we have data, 7 people received their master's degree in chemical & physical oceanography from Old Dominion.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #10